cheese0987/Lily241/README.md

 - 📫 How to reach me: lvle@ualberta.ca <!--or connect with me on LinkedIn (https://www.linkedin.com/in/michela-tjan-sakti-effendie/)-->
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: In my free time, I enjoy playing the piano, watching sports, movies and debates
+- ⚡ Fun fact: In my free time, I enjoy playing the piano, watching sports, movies and debating